RobertoRoos/sawIntuitiveResearchKitWiki/QLA-Heat-Sink.md

 The dVRK controllers use a JHU designed Quad Linear Amps board ([acronyms defined in FAQ](/jhu-dvrk/sawIntuitiveResearchKit/wiki/FAQ)).
 The linear amplifiers are all mounted against a large passive heat sink (square aluminum bar).
 This solution provides some heat dissipation but this is not enough for the dVRK arms.

 For the ECM and the SUJs, **passive cooling is definitely not enough**.
-Make sure you have upgrade your controllers with an extra heat sink and fan.
+Make sure you have upgraded your controllers with an extra heat sink and fan.
 The ECM arm is not as light as the PSMs and requires a fair bit more power.
 The second joint itself can draw close to 0.5 A continuously.

 The MTMs and PSMs can run for a little while (half hour or so) without any issues but for prolonged usage, we strongly recommend to upgrade your controllers with a an extra heat sink and fan.